 Cloud of Daggers 5e

-Cloud of Daggers is the small-space, big-damage “area of effect” spell that can lay down oodles of pain with proper set-up.
-It’s also a spell that’s frequently misunderstood, which we hope to clear up.
+In DnD 5e, Cloud of Daggers is the small-space, big-damage “area of effect” spell that can lay down oodles of pain with proper set-up.
+It’s also a spell that’s frequently misunderstood, which I hope to clear up.

 So let’s get into all the fun ways to bring a Cloud of Daggers to your next DnD session, as well as tips for DMs running the spell.

-What Does Cloud of Daggers Do in 5e?
+How Does Cloud of Daggers Work in 5e?

-Cloud of Daggers that can affect between 1-4 squares (depending on your DM) and deals 4d4 (average 10) slashing damage to any creature that enters the spell’s area for the first time on a turn or starts its turn there.
+Cloud of Daggers that can affect between 1-4 squares and deals 4d4 (10 average) slashing damage to any creature that enters the spell’s area for the first time on a turn or starts its turn there.

 Cloud of Daggers can last for up to 1 minute (concentration allowing) and can deal damage multiple times per round of combat, but cannot deal damage multiple times in a single turn.

-How Do I Use Cloud of Daggers in 5e?
+How to Use Cloud of Daggers in 5e

 Here are a few ideas on how to use Cloud of Daggers in your next DnD session: